 Raise the side rails.

-Turning the patient and placing him in a position on his side.
-Performed on a bed with adjustable height (performed by one nurse, the patient can help) (Fig. 2-39)
+Turn the patient and place him in the lateral position.
+Performed on a bed with variable height (performed by one nurse, the patient can help) (Fig. 2-39)

-Use at forced or passive position; the risk of developing bedsores, a change in position.
+Use when forced or passive position; risk of developing bedsores, changing position.

 Prepare: extra pillow, footrest, sandbag.

-Explain to the patient the course of the upcoming procedure, make sure that he understands it, and obtain his consent to the procedure.
+Explain to the patient the process of the upcoming procedure, make sure that he understands it, and obtain his consent to perform it.

 Assess the patient's condition and environment.
-Attach the bed brakes.
+Set the bed brakes.

 Rice.
 2-39.
 Turning the patient over and placing him on his side